 Code42 CrashPlan (formerly CrashPlan PROe) is intended to protect laptops and desktops over any internet connection, for users with active SUNet accounts.

-The University IT Code42 CrashPlan backup service is not a substitute for a long-term storage or data archive strategy.
+This software can no longer be newly installed on machines running Windows Server operating systems.
+Use on Linux servers is discouraged.
+Code42 CrashPlan backup service is not a substitute for a long-term storage or data archive strategy.
 It is intended to provide a measure of security when files are accidentally deleted, a hardware component fails or a computer is lost.

 Most computers on campus will take advantage of Internet2 networking for enhanced performance.
 Home users with slow internet upload speeds will find reduced performance.